Woman Finds Wedding Ring After Losing It In The Ocean Six Days Earlier

 “Eventually Mike heard it, and found it,” said Thobe.

-With the help of a selfless volunteer group, Rawshdeh got her wish with a surprise second proposal.MORE NEWS: Stimulus Check: Is A Fourth Relief Payment Coming?
+With the help of a selfless volunteer group, Rawshdeh got her wish with a surprise second proposal.MORE NEWS: When Will Your State's Federal Unemployment Benefits End?

 “He sat next to me and he kissed me and he says ‘Sometimes life just smiles at you and put the ring on my finger again,'” said Rawshdeh.